DoddaSrinivasan/UIStyleKit/README.md

-# KSUIKit - Enhanced UIKit for managing fonts and colours
+# UIStyleKit - Enhanced UIKit for managing fonts and colours

 iOS Storyboard (or Interface Builder) is an effective way of developing UI for the apps.
 Storyboard provides ways to change colour and fonts of UIComponents.
 Wow, thats really wonderful.